rehierl/abstract-properties/07-x-abstract-properties/07-0-an-introduction/0-3-all-none-some-of.md

 |- document/visit order -- none-/all-/some-of --------->|
 ```

-In most cases an operation is not intended to affect all of the nodes within a
+In most cases an operation is not intended to affect all of the nodes in a
 document (**all-of**).
 Similar to that, an operation that does not affect any
 node at all, is of not much use (**none-of**), since such an operation would
 then have no effect at all.
 Because of that, an operation will in general have